aliceauko/phase-3-sinatra-react-project-frontend/README.md

 - Fork the repo "https://github.com/aliceauko/phase-3-sinatra-react-project-frontend"
 - Create a new branch in your terminal (git checkout -b improve-feature)
 - Install the prerequisites by running npm install and then npm start to start the react app
 - View the app in the browser and use it by adding a name and email adress, select the role and click the add  employee button.
 Click the dark and light mode button.
-Click ffilter by role to see the various roles you've added.
+Click filter by role to see the various roles you've added.
 You can also delete the employee
 - Make appropriate changes in file(s)
 - Run the server to see the changes
 - Add the changes and commit them (git commit -am "Improve App")